fideus-labs/ome-ngff-scientific-ai/README.md

 - "And here's where it gets really powerful"
 - "Once you've tested on one file, scale to many"

+Demo reference:
+- Click the link

 What it generates:
-- "Produces a complete, runnable Python script"
+- "It produces a complete, runnable Python script"
 - "Includes proper error handling - won't crash on bad files"
-- "Progress bars so you know where you are"
+- "Progress output so you know where you are"
 - "Uses the optimal settings it learned from your test conversion"

 Reproducibility: